-From the explosion, we can detect new particles, including the amazing 2016 Higg's Boson or "The God Particle" which had been predicted in the 1960s.
-For more perspective, to get a single atom up to 100% the speed of light, it would take all the energy in the universe.
-And if we got a rocket up to the speed of light, the crew would be frozen in time, even though to them they were still moving normally, time would slow until it stopped.
-In fact, light moves so fast that for a photon, the time has stopped.
-A photon only starts and finishes its life, there is no in-between stage while a photon is traveling.
+We can detect new particles from the explosion, including the fantastic 2016 Higg's Boson or "The God Particle," which had been predicted in the 1960s.
+For more perspective, getting a single atom up to 100% of the speed of light would take all the energy in the universe.
+And if we got a rocket up to the speed of light, the crew would be frozen in time, even though to them they were still moving usually, time would slow until it stopped.
+Light moves so fast that for a photon, the time has stopped.
+A photon only starts and finishes its life; there is no in-between stage while a photon travels.
 It is ejected from one atom and absorbed by another without any sense of time.

 This has been a pleasure making a layman's buffet of all things: particle physics.

-There are still quarks and String Theory and maybe if this article is successful in a sense Paul Davies doesn't sue me.
+There are still quarks and String Theory, and maybe if this article is thriving in a sense, Paul Davies doesn't sue me.
 My brain is all I have.
 And I'm grateful for the exposure to this world that Paul Davies did and still does for me.
 He's made me a closet physicist for over 30 years.

 Did God leave a fingerprint, a clue?
 I've always thought if there was a God, he'd have perfectly aligned Orion's Belt.
-It's three stars south in the winter sky that looks like they're begging to be aligned.
+Three stars south in the winter sky look like they're begging to be aligned.
 That would be a nice sight to behold every night.
 It would look like God was "there".

-Or if he perfectly arranged our planets into a massive heart for our viewing pleasure, while we were sleeping.
-But the acute phenomenal largeness of the known universe is something that should thrill us to think about daily.
+Or if he perfectly arranged our planets into a massive heart for our viewing pleasure while we were sleeping.
+But the acute phenomenal largeness of the known universe should thrill us to think about daily.
 We're so lucky to have materialized and dragged ourselves while building ourselves and our cultures right up to 2022.
 And as for the quantum world, though these two theories are seemingly incongruent and incompatible, Einstein and Newton lived in the big world we all experience.

-But in the land of things we can't see, it's such a wild card to discover the particle world is so wild itself.
+But in the land of things we can't see, it's such a wild card to discover that the particle world is so wild.
 It's full of surprises.
 And the language of God is mathematics.
 It gives him an almost physical presence.
 A being built out of equations, a huge electric-colored monster in a red room with numbers falling around him.
 A Quantum God.

-I hope I enlightened people, I worry about the Amish who are so far behind.
+I hope I enlightened people; I worry about the Amish, who are far behind.
 So if you see one, could you explain this piece to them?
-And I feel for the North Korean population of people, millions who've never seen a computer or a phone, let alone collapsed a wave-function.
+And I feel for the North Korean population of people, millions who've never seen a computer or a phone, let alone collapsed a wave function.
 But the layman can be confident he can now speak clearly when the topic of Quantum Theory gets brought up.
 There are still gobs of fascinating things in particle physics.
 There's plenty of fodder for a follow-up article both with myself and the works of Paul Davies if I have his permission.